AllThingsSmitty/allthingssmitty.github.io/_posts/2018-01-29-phone-number-links-and-accessibility.md

 <div class="break"></div>

 One UX challenge that used to give me pause was making phone numbers accessible in the browser while still being functional.
 Here's what I mean about that.
-The [WCAG 2.0 guidelines](https://www.w3.org/TR/WCAG20-TECHS/F73.html#F73-description){:rel="external"} state:
+The [WCAG 2.0 guidelines](https://www.w3.org/TR/WCAG20-TECHS/F73.html#F73-description){:target="_blank"}{:rel="noopener noreferrer"} state:

 <blockquote class="message highlight">Link underlines or some other non-color visual distinction are required (when the links are discernible to those with color vision).</blockquote>

-Consider for a moment how we code a [phone number link](https://css-tricks.com/the-current-state-of-telephone-links/){:rel="external"} to function when tapped in a mobile browser:
+Consider for a moment how we code a [phone number link](https://css-tricks.com/the-current-state-of-telephone-links/){:target="_blank"}{:rel="noopener noreferrer"} to function when tapped in a mobile browser:

 ```html
 <a href="tel:123-456-7890">123-456-7890</a>